senuz087/mh-analyze/README.md

-# powerd by senuz 🫣
+# powered by senuz 🫣